What is CGRP?

 There are several clinical trials for each treatment which demonstrate that about 50% of people have a meaningful reduction in their migraine.

-The treatment is not a cure and it doesn’t usually stop all migraine or headaches.
-Reassuringly there were no significant side effects, apart from just a few percent of people experiencing redness at the site of the injections.
+The treatment is not a cure, and it doesn’t usually stop all migraine or headaches.

 How do we decide whether anti-CGRP MAbs are appropriate?